Types of Flu Vaccines

 Generally speaking, the type of flu vaccine you receive is decided by the location of where you receive your vaccine.
-However, people should understand that there are different ways that flu vaccines are manufactured, and different types of vaccines that may be more appropriate for some people based on their age, medical conditions, or medical history.
+However, there are different ways that flu vaccines are manufactured, and different types of vaccines that may be more appropriate for some people based on their age, medical conditions, or medical history.

 The most commonly administered flu vaccine is a quadrivalent vaccine, which provides protection against the four strains of influenza most likely to be circulating each season.

 These flu vaccines are similar to the quadrivalent vaccines, but only provide protection against three strains of influenza (as opposed to four with a quadrivalent vaccine).
-The only currently available trivalent flu vaccines include a high-dose vaccine and an adjuvanted vaccine, both of which are only approved for people 65 years of age and older.
+The only currently available trivalent flu vaccine for the 2020-2021 season includes an adjuvanted vaccine, which is only approved for people 65 years of age and older.

 This vaccine is administered intranasally, which means that the vaccine is sprayed up the nose as opposed to being injected with a needle.

 This vaccine can be used in individuals ages 2 through 49 years and can be a good option for people who avoid flu vaccination due to a fear of needles.
 The vaccine is known as “live attenuated” because it includes minuscule bits of weakened, live viruses that are modified in such a way that they can replicate in the nose to create an immune response.
 However, they can not replicate in the warm conditions of the lungs, which means the vaccine can not result in flu infection.